 - Excessive dark cola

 - Antibiotic treatment in childhood — especially tetracycline

-There are many reasons for whitening your teeth, and most of the time it is a personal choice but the reasons our patients often give us are:
+There are many reasons for whitening your teeth.
+Most of the time it is a personal choice, but the reasons our patients often give us are:

 - For a more youthful appearance